Castle of Vila Nova de Cerveira: Architecture

 The castle is situated in an urban context, addorsed and distinct on the right bank of the Minho River, over a small portion of the wall, that extends along the border of the city.
-Its interiors are occupied by constructions adapted for their use as hostel, including its restaurant which is distinctly different then the surrounding classified structure.
+Its interiors are occupied by constructions adapted for their use as hostel, including its restaurant which is distinctly different to the surrounding classified structure.

 The castle has an oval plan, formed with 8 rectangular towers and a line of walls, and integrated into the São Miguel bastion over the river and barbican oriented towards the town.
 Access to the rounded, barbican gate includes access to the rectangular body integrated with the chapel of Nossa Senhora da Ajuda.
 Below this space is the wall, creating an elbow.
-The frontispiece of the chapel has granite cornerstone, with rectangular pediment and a second floor doorway with interrupted frontispiece and varanda.
+The frontispiece of the chapel has granite cornerstone, with rectangular pediment and a second floor doorway with interrupted frontispiece and veranda.

 The barbican continues towards the east, with circling walls and angular extensions, then tower followed by visible wall.
 Entrance to the castle occurs a double gate: a wall between the Chapel of Nossa Senhora da Ajuda and tower, surmounted by coat-of-arms and sections of a former balcony; the second is above the tower, through a double vain, surmounted by the coat-of-arms of Portugal.
 Between this tower and the Church of the Misericórdia is a latrine encircled by two cantilevers.

 The interior courtyard is encircled by battlements accessed by stone staircases.
 The visible towers, some with, others without crowns are of different heights, with protruding parapets to the west.
 The bastion, framed with exterior stone, is accessible by a small "traitors" gate alongside a cistern.
 Among many of the buildings constructed inside the walls are the old residence of the governor, municipal seat, pillory, jail, barracks and storerooms, along with the Church of the Misericórida.